 This move toward trajectories is closely aligned with frameworks like the International Classification of Functioning, Disability and Health for Children and Youth (ICF-CY).
 ICF-CY does not focus on diagnosis alone.
 Instead, it looks at:

-Importantly, it treats development as multidimensional and evolving, rather than reducing a child to a single label.
+Importantly, ICF-CY treats development as multidimensional and evolving, rather than reducing a child to a single label.
 This makes it particularly relevant to autism, where development often varies across domains and over time.

 From diagnosis to developmental understanding

-This is where approaches like FAIRY’s video-based developmental assessment, built on ICF-CY principles, become meaningful.
+This is where FAIRY's video-based developmental assessment — built on ICF-CY principles — becomes meaningful.
 FAIRY allows parents to capture short, structured videos of their child in natural home environments, across multiple activities and time points.
-These observations are then interpreted at a domain level, aligned with how development is understood within ICF-CY, not just as a diagnosis, but as functioning across areas like movement, communication and interaction.
+These observations are then interpreted at a domain level, aligned with how development is understood within ICF-CY — not just as a diagnosis, but as functioning across areas like movement, communication and interaction.

 The bigger shift